kcherr1/Fall2020_CSC403_Project/README.md

 3. I added the finisher button to the battle screen.
 If the enemy's health is beneath 10 and the player has more health than the enemy, then clciking the button subtracts (-6) health points from enemy.
 4. I created another public variable to the enemy class called 'Boss,' with public get and set, to assign a specific enemy as the boss of the level.
 5. I added a conditional statement to the 'GetInstance()' function that increases the enemies max health and health to 60, instead of the normal 20.
+6. I created two windows forms that display dialogue between NPCs and the playable character.